-Importantly, to perform as a CPO it is widely recognised the role requires input from the broader ecosystem.
+Importantly, to perform as a CPO it is widely recognized that the role requires input from the broader ecosystem.
 Identifying the opportunities to drive greater sustainability in areas of a company’s supply chain means having detailed knowledge of that supply chain, from top to bottom.
-It is therefore immensely valuable to network, build relationships with colleagues in other companies and ultimately, collaborate.
+It is therefore immensely valuable to network, build relationships with colleagues in other companies, and ultimately, collaborate.

 Manage Scope 3 effectively